will7hughes/OpenSeaUploader/README.md

 # OpenSea Uploader
+## About
-A bulk uploader for uploading NFTs to OpenSea using Selenium, Excel, VBA, and Python.
+Welcome to OpenSea Uploader, a powerful bulk uploader designed to streamline the process of uploading NFTs to OpenSea.
+This application leverages the combined capabilities of Selenium, Excel, VBA, and Python to provide an efficient solution for managing and uploading your NFT collections.

+## Features
+Bulk Upload: Seamlessly upload multiple NFTs to OpenSea in one go, saving time and effort.
+Integration with Excel and VBA: Utilize Excel and VBA functionalities to manage and organize your NFT data.
+Selenium Automation: Leverage Selenium for browser automation, ensuring a smooth and reliable uploading process.

 # Support the Author
 Want to support the author?<br>